 Dr. Rahul Vaidya, MD CM FRCSc, Professor and Chief of Orthopaedic Trauma at the Wayne State/Detroit Medical Center Residency Program and also serves as the Chief of Orthopaedic Surgery at Detroit Receiving Hospital, Program Director of the DMC/Wayne State Fellowship in Orthopaedic Trauma.
 He completed his medical degree and Orthopaedic Residency at McGill University in Montreal; fellowships in Orthopedic Trauma at the Vancouver General Hospital -University of British Columbia and Spine Surgery at McGill University.
 As a Major in the Canadian Armed Forces Reserves completed 2 tours in Kandahar, Afghanistan between 2008 and 2012.
 He was the Chair and Specialist in Chief of Orthopaedic Surgery at Detroit Medical center from 2006 to 2016.
 Dr. Vaidya has published over 70 articles in peer-reviewed journals, several book chapters, and has 11 patents.
 He has been an invited speaker at many national and international conferences and chaired conferences on Spine and Trauma Surgery.
 He pioneered work on Anterior Subcutaneous Pelvic Fixation for Pelvic fractures with the Orthopaedic team at Detroit Receiving Hospital for which he received 5 US patents and several awards including a Special Interest Award from the Orthopaedic Trauma Association and the AOA.
 His other research interests include complex Spine Surgery , revision spinal surgery , and the use of modern biologics in Orthopaedic Surgery.
 His teams research on the complications of rHBMp-2 in Spinal Surgery have lead to publications which have become classic articles on the topic.
 Dr. Vaidya is also CEO of Bonesetter USA which is involved in developing low cost solutions for modern Orthopaedic Problems including the Bonesetter APP. (https://detroitbonesetter.com/)

-Currently a member of the AONA Trauma Community Development Committee, and proud member of AO Trauma.
+Currently Chair of the AONA Trauma Community Development Committee, and proud member of AO Trauma.

 After obtaining a bachelor's degree from Tabor College in Hillsboro, Kansas, Dr. Crist earned his medical degree from the University of Kansas School of Medicine.
 He completed his residency at the University of Kansas School of Medicine, Wichita, and a fellowship in orthopaedic trauma at the University of California-Davis.
-Dr. Crist is the Director of the Orthopaedic Trauma Service, Co-director of the Orthopaedic Trauma Fellowship, and the Vice Chairman for Business Development.
+Dr. Crist is the Director of the Orthopaedic Trauma Service, Director of the Orthopaedic Trauma Fellowship, and the Vice Chairman for Business Development.
 He specializes in orthopaedic trauma/fracture care, hip and pelvis reconstruction including total hip arthroplasty, and young adult hip disorders/hip preservation.
-Dr. Crist is a Tenured Professor of Orthopaedic Surgery, University of Missouri School of Medicine.
-He has research interests in anterior total hip arthroplasty, fracture care, patient-centered outcomes and hip preservation procedures.
+Dr. Crist is a Tenured Professor of Orthopaedic Surgery at the University of Missouri School of Medicine.
+He has research interests in fracture care, nonunions, deformity, infections, anterior total hip arthroplasty, patient-centered outcomes and hip preservation procedures.
 From the beginning of his career, he’s been involved with AO and continues to enjoy teaching at AO events, participating in committee and leadership roles, and being a part of the AO Family.

 Dr. James C. Krieg is the Chief of Orthopaedic Trauma and Fracture Care and a Professor of Orthopaedic Surgery at Rothman Orthopaedic Institute at Thomas Jefferson University.
 He comes to the Rothman Institute from Seattle, Washington where he was an Attending Physician at Harborview Medical Center, and an Associate Professor of Orthopaedic Surgery at the University of Washington.